philipwoods/short-guides/intro-to-github.md

 Note that this guide describes how to use Git and Github to track and back up your own work.
-If all you want is to download someone's existing code from Github, you can simply use the command `git clone <url>"` where the url of the desired repository can be found in the green 'Code' dropdown menu on the repository's Github website.
+If all you want is to download someone's existing code from Github, you can simply use the command `git clone <url>"` where the url of the desired repository can be found in the green "Code" dropdown menu on the repository's Github website.

 Because of its common usage in scientific computing, all example commands provided